About

 I want to start a Trial-Run this August of 2025.

-For this trail run I’m thinking of walking the Floris V path, also known as the “LAW” 1-3
+For this trail run I’m thinking of walking the Floris V path, also known as the “LAW” 1-3.
+The Floris V path is a part of the GR12.

 Why wait till August?